solidi/writing/05-deception-degenerate-ab-testing.md

 Access became “unlocked,” and a group of users could view content for free without the paid subscription.
 Then time passed, and it was gone.

-Some users liked the product–they purchased.
+Some users liked the content–and so they purchased the product.

 ### Motto: “Curious Engagement Through Shock”